iBug-forks/mkdocs-material/docs/reference/code-blocks.md

     <!-- md:flag experimental -->

     If you want to define a slightly different text to be copied to the clipboard, you can use the `data-copy` attribute on the code block.
-Note that this attribute does not support multiple lines, which is not a limitation of Material for MkDocs, but of the Markdown parser.
 Example:

     ```` markdown title="Code block"
     ``` { .sh data-copy="curl https://www.example.com" }